dariyasydykova/tidyroc/README.md

     # load tidyroc
     library(tidyroc)

-I use the `biopsy` dataset from `MASS` package.
-This dataset contains information about biopsies of breast cancer tumours for 699 patients.
-I fit two logistic regression models that attempt to predict tumour type, benign or malignant.
+I use the `biopsy` dataset from the `MASS` package.
+This dataset contains information about biopsies of breast cancer tumors for 699 patients.
+I fit two logistic regression models that attempt to predict tumor type (benign or malignant).

     # get `biopsy` dataset from `MASS`
     data(biopsy, package = "MASS")